rezamarzban/syms/example1/README.md

 ./syms
 ```

 In less than a minute it solve and calculate complex Wait's formula.
-The result is normalized radiation resistance of a sample antenna..., So syms is easy to use portable handheld equation solver and calculator for engineers and scientists.
+The result is normalized radiation resistance of a sample antenna which is related to ground wave propagation part only, So syms is easy to use portable handheld equation solver and calculator for engineers and scientists.

 syms always looks for `main.sym` file which contains sympy codes to solving and calculating, Change it for your needs.